Code-Institute-Submissions/teman67-Project_3/README.md

 - __The Description Page__

   - User can find information about the game here.
+  - It is written that user can only enter the passcode to open the gold chest twice.
-  - By typing b user can go back to the main page.
+  - By typing b/B user can go back to the main page.

 ![Description Page](readme/2.png)